GamerRaven/Discord-Wallet-Bot/README.md

 ## How it Works
 This bot is created for the discord server owner to pay their staff/users and process PayPal payouts automatically.

-Users with the Administrator role ```walletAdmin``` can add balance to a user's wallet using /wallet add.
+Users with the Administrator role ```walletAdmin``` can add money to a user's wallet using /wallet add.
 Then, the user can withdrawl the money to PayPal by running /payouts create <their PayPal email> <amount>.
 Then, when the money is successfully paid out, that amount of money will be deducted from the user's wallet.